PeterJFB/drum-sequencer/sequencer/README.md

 #### *persistence-layer* : localpersistence

 Detachable module which is handling local storage of classes.
 The modules save-handling is tailored to the project: The methods avaliable allows the user to list all files with a given filetype from a directory (e.g. a `.json` file in the `~/drumsequencer` directory), and read from/write to a specific file.
+The saving is implicit, and the user is not expected to handle the files.
 The serialization must be handled by whoever is handling the `Reader`.

 ---